sun0day/happy-chrome-extension/README.md

 <p align="center"> <img src="https://github.com/sun0day/chrome-extension-helper/assets/102238922/0c2ed01f-687f-4f8a-939f-8ecedbfb5a59"/></p>

-# chrome-extension-helper
+# happy-chrome-extension

 This mono repo aims to improve the Chrome extension DX for developers.
 It provides rich features to help you quickly build a new robust Chrome extension app.
-You can also pick some of the `chrome-extension-helper` packages to enhance an existing Chrome extension.
+You can also pick some of the `happy-chrome-extension` packages to enhance an existing Chrome extension.

 ## 🚀 Features